sumberg/kex_japan_2018/report/report.md

 ### Sprint 1, Research and design phase

 The research and design phase included research the NESizer2 software and hardware implementation.
 This research was made in order to pinpoint the parts from NESizer2 that we would need, and what modifications had to be done to it.
 We found that we could use the assembly routines (which was at the heart of the communication with the RP2A03) together with a simple 8-bit databus through an 8-bit latch to control flow of instructions, as a foundation for our implementation.
-This is detailed in the circuit diagram found in Appendix A.
+This is detailed in the circuit diagram found in [Appendix A].

 We also made research on the RP2A03 microprocessor, but since the RP2A03 is a proprietary chip, owned by Nintendo, there was not much official information available.
 However, a community of NES enthusiasts has, through reverse engineering, gathered much information on the processor on their forums and wiki-site _Nesdev Wiki_.[@NesdevWiki] Through these channels we were able to learn that the chip differs little from the MOS Technology 6502 architecture, and as such we could learn much about the chip through official 6502 hardware and software development guides.